-Heikin Ashi charts can be used on their own though, especially by swing traders or investors.
-Day traders tend to use Heikin Ashi charts more as an indicator, as HA charts do have some benefits which will be discussed later.
+Heikin Ashi charts sometimes are used on their own, especially by swing traders or investors.
+Day traders tend to use Heikin Ashi charts more as an indicator.
+That's because these charts have certain other benefits.

 HAO = (Open of previous bar + Close of previous bar) / 2

 HAC = (Open + High + Low + Close) / 4

 HAH = Highest of High, Open, or Close